The-Marcy-Lab-School/marcy-curriculum-docs/mod-9-civic-tech-hackathon/Overview.md

 ## ✅ Key Deliverables and Examples

+In addition to the fullstack web application that you build, you will need to complete these deliverables.
+Each of these deliverables will help ensure that every group completes their project on time and meets our standards of excellence.

 ### Entity Relationship Diagram

-A well designed Entity Relationship Diagram (ERD) can quickly communicate the data that is most important to your
+A well designed Entity Relationship Diagram (ERD) can quickly communicate the data that is most important to your application.
+It will serve your team as a source-of-truth for any questions about the data needed to work with a particular type of resource.

 ![The ERD can quickly communicate the data that is most important to your application.](img/collective-erd.png)